Towers-D/NAS-Comp-Starter-Kit/README.md

 # Unseen Data 2025 Starting Kit
-Hi, thanks for participating in the 5th NAS Unseen Dataset Competition!
+Hi, thanks for participating in the 5th NAS Unseen-Data Competition!

 To find out more information, including dates and rules, please visit our website: [https://www.nascompetition.com](https://www.nascompetition.com).